About the Product

 seamless integration, and smoothness are the topmost priorities.
 Even rare (and probably only minor) inconveniences result in frustration

 and annoyance at the end of an exhausting working day.
 Just image the spacebar of your keyboard not accepting every 100th hit -

-you can live with it, but after a week you'll just buy a new one.
+you could live with it, but after a week you'd surely just buy a new one.

 As you might already know, there are a few other VHDL editors out there.
 Some plug-ins for Eclipse, the famous VHDL mode of Emacs, but also

 "common" editors as Ultra-Edit and Nodepad++ support basic VHDL editing.
 Last (and in most cases also least), the big FPGA vendors themselves offer

 IDEs with VHDL, Verilog and SystemVerilog coding support.
 As you might have found out the hard way, most of those built-in editors can barely

 keep up with general-purpose text editors.

 Some products are buggy, unfinished, lack important features, are not maintained any more, or are simply ... garbage.

 With V3S I intend to change this depressing situation.
 I want to offer you a tool which satisfies your expectations, and which you just